 Lead/subgrantees must document recertification of household income eligibility at least every three months using the Consolidated Homeless Grant Verification of Household Eligibility and Income Recertification Form.
+For HEN and TANF household recertification, see the following:

-Assistance for HEN households: Recertification of the HEN Referral from DSHS as documented in the Benefits Verification System (BVS) is required at least every three months and must be kept in the client file.
+Assistance for HEN households: In place of income, recertification of the HEN Referral from DSHS as documented in the Benefits Verification System (BVS) is required at least every three months and must be kept in the client file.

-Assistance for TANF households: Recertification of TANF Enrollment from DSHS is required at least every three months and must be kept in the client file.
+Assistance for TANF households: In place of income, recertification of TANF Enrollment from DSHS is required at least every three months and must be kept in the client file.